kentyshunter/test-git/README.md

 # test-git
-a repo for testing Git &amp; GitHub
+A repo for testing Git &amp; GitHub